 Parnia Mazhar, Communications Fellow

 Sleep deprivation is detrimental to the human body.
 Sleep is essential for one’s short- and long-term health, but it is often overlooked.
 As the world confronts issues related to COVID-19, sleep is being even more disrupted.
-To help people understand the importance of and strategies to maintain quality sleep, Michigan Online released the Sleep Deprivation: Habits, Solutions and Strategies Teach-Out on June 1.
+To help people understand the importance of and strategies to maintain quality sleep, Michigan Online is home to the Sleep Deprivation: Habits, Solutions and Strategies Teach-Out.
 This Teach-Out helps you understand the impact of sleep deprivation and how to improve your own sleeping habits.

 “The purpose behind this Teach-Out is to help people identify issues with sleep,” Center for Academic Innovation Senior Design Manager Benjamin Morse said.
 “People are living through very challenging and unprecedented times and a lot of folks—especially those privileged enough to work from home—are taking a step back and looking at their own lifestyle and their own well-being.
 So, a Teach-Out that focuses on improving your sleep seems like a timely educational experience to put out there.”

-With the onset of the COVID-19 pandemic, it will include a Question & Answer segment allowing learners to submit questions regarding how the pandemic can affect sleep.
-Three sleep experts will then answer these learners’ questions about sleep, COVID-19, and more through a video conference that will be uploaded onto the Teach-Out.
+With the onset of the COVID-19 pandemic, the Teach-Out also features a Question & Answer segment where learners submitted questions about how the pandemic can affect sleep.
+Three sleep experts answered questions about sleep, COVID-19, and more in a live online conversation that is now archived and available to learners enrolled in the Teach-Out.

 “I don’t know how many resources are out there on sleep and improving your sleep behaviors during trying times like these,” Morse said.
 “So I think that alone is going to set this learning experience apart.
 It’s a short learning experience when compared to a full online course, so the barriers to entry are pretty low, and I think folks being able to jump into this when they’re at home and have a bit of extra time on their hands makes this a great resource.”